drewolson/geologist/README.md

 Usage
 ------------

-You'll need to provide geologist a few pieces of information to get started:
+You'll need to provide geologist a few pieces of information to start it.

 ```bash
 geologist